Alzheimer’s and Cognitive Stimulation: Keeping the Mind Active

 The Power of Social Interactions in Alzheimer’s Care

-Moving on to the next part regarding the impact of social interactions on Alzheimer’s care, it is important to recognise the significance of interpersonal on the overall welfare and quality of life for individuals living with this condition.
+Moving on to the next part regarding the impact of social interactions on Alzheimer’s care, it is important to recognise the significance of interpersonal connections on the overall welfare and quality of life for individuals living with this condition.

 Studies have indicated that individuals with Alzheimer’s who engage in regular social interactions experience enhanced cognitive functioning and slower cognitive decline compared to those with limited social engagement.